Skip to main content

 To get the exact contract bytesize including constructor parameters, initialise the contract with the TypScript SDK and check the value of contract.bytesize.

-Declare variables when re-using certain common introspection items to avoid duplicate expressions.
+Also declare variables when re-using certain common introspection items to avoid duplicate expressions:

 Example CashScript code